Emmynash/const-server/README.md

 ## Environment variables
-Create a .env file (or just rename the .example.env) containing all the env variables you want to set, dotenv library will take care of setting them.
-This project is using three variables at the moment:
+Create a .env file (or just rename the .example.env) containing all the env variables you want to set, update path to your firebase serviceAccountKey and database url.
+This project is using two variables at the moment:

- * PORT -> port where the server will be started on, Heroku will set this env variable automatically
- * NODE_ENV -> environment, development value will set the logger as debug level, also important for CI.
-In addition will determine if the ORM connects to the DB through SSL or not.
- * JWT_SECRET -> secret value, JWT tokens should be signed with this value
- * DATABASE_URL -> DB connection data in connection-string format.
+ * FIREBASE_SERVICE_ACCOUNT_KEY_PATH -> path to your firebase serviceAccountKey.json
+ * FIREBASE_DATABASE_URL -> path to your firebase database url

 ## Getting TypeScript
 TypeScript itself is simple to add to any project with `npm`.